 In the mid-20th century international support developed for modern hospices – places that provided physical, social, spiritual and emotional support for those dying, and their family and friends.
 By the 1980s, a number of secular and faith-based hospices were established around New Zealand.
 In 2018 there were 37 secular and religious hospices in New Zealand, which focus on the emotional, spiritual and social needs of the terminally ill and provide appropriate pain relief.

 Hospitals and community health teams have adopted many of the strategies of hospices as they relieve pain and work to improve the comfort of those who are dying.

-In most religious and cultural traditions certain things are said and done before and after death.
-Family, friends and neighbours gather to say goodbye and the dying person may offer a final speech.
+In most religious and cultural traditions certain things are said and done before, during and after death.
+Family, friends and neighbours may gather to say goodbye.
 Prayers, chants and special rituals may be performed as the person transitions from life to death.

-Many Catholics want to receive holy communion or viaticum (food for the journey) and the sacrament of reconciliation (confession) from a priest.
-Other Christians may also receive holy communion when they are close to death.
+For example, many Catholics and Anglicans may be offered holy communion or viaticum (food for the journey) and the sacrament of reconciliation (confession) from a priest.
 These rituals recall the death of Christ and focus on the life of the spirit or soul beyond death.
-Across different religious traditions prayers and chants are offered to farewell the spirit of the dead person immediately after death.

-Secular rituals include lighting candles, playing music, singing songs, assembling special objects and having final conversations that connect the person who is dying with those who love them.
+Symbolic acts of farewell include lighting candles, playing music, singing songs, assembling special objects and having final conversations that connect the person who is dying with those who love them.
 These practices are shared across religious and non-religious families and communities.
 Non-religious rituals are increasingly important in the 21st century because nearly a third of New Zealanders do not identify with any particular religion but feel that it is still important to do something of significance for the dead and the living.

 In the past people wore black, cut their hair or shaved their head when someone close to them died.
 In Victorian times mourning jewellery was worn which sometimes incorporated hair from the person who had died.
 Mourners are now less likely to dress differently, although some people still wear black to funerals.